Human genetic clustering

-Genetic clustering algorithms and methods
+Methods

 A wide range of methods have been developed to assess the structure of human populations with the use of genetic data.
 Early studies of within and between-group genetic variation used physical phenotypes and blood groups, with modern genetic studies using genetic markers such as Alu sequences, short tandem repeat polymorphisms, and single nucleotide polymorphisms (SNPs), among others.
 Models for genetic clustering also vary by algorithms and programs used to process the data.
 Most sophisticated methods for determining clusters can be categorized as model-based clustering methods (such as the algorithm STRUCTURE) or multidimensional summaries (typically through principal component analysis).
 By processing a large number of SNPs (or other genetic marker data) in different ways, both approaches to genetic clustering tend to converge on similar patterns by identifying similarities among SNPs and/or haplotype tracts to reveal ancestral genetic similarities.

 Model-based clustering

 Common model-based clustering algorithms include STRUCTURE, ADMIXTURE, and HAPMIX.
 These algorithms operate by finding the best fit for genetic data among an arbitrary or mathematically derived number of clusters, such that differences within clusters are minimized and differences between clusters are maximized.
 This clustering method is also referred to as "admixture inference," as individual genomes (or individuals within populations) can be characterized by the proportions of alleles linked to each cluster.
 In other words, algorithms like STRUCTURE generate results that assume the existence of discrete ancestral populations, operationalized through unique genetic markers, which have combined over time to form the admixed populations of the modern day.